makoConstruct/termpose/rust/README.md

 # Rust Wood

-Wood is a very simple datatype that all sorts of data can easily be serialized to and from.
+Wood is a very simple serialization datatype consisting of nested lists of strings

 Termpose, Nakedlist, and Woodslist are text formats that parse into Wood.